Consumption Partial Insurance in the Presence of Tail Income Risk: Introduction

-The second branch studies specific insurance mechanisms through calibrating lifecycle models of consumption/savings.\footnote{\cite{Gourinchas_Parker2002} and \citet{Krueger_Perri2006} are early precursors in this strand.} Much of the early research focused on self-insurance, providing mixed evidence for how much insurance there is. \citet{Kaplan_Violante2010} find less insurance to permanent shocks in the model compared to the data, while \cite{Guvenen_Smith2014} estimate income risk and the degree of self-insurance jointly and find that about one half of income shocks are smoothed, i.e., they find more insurance than BPP.
-More recent works study the insurance consequences of labor supply \citep{Heathcote_Storesletten_Violante2014}, durable purchases \citep{Madera2019_ConsumptionResponseTailShocks}, health \citep{Blundell_Borella_Commault_DeNardi2020}, or added workers \citep{WuKrueger2021_ConsumptionInsurance}.
-Except \citet{Madera2019_ConsumptionResponseTailShocks}, these papers abstract from higher-order moments of income, partly due to the computational difficulties in modelling those. \citet{DeNardi_Fella_PazPardo2019} embed a non-Gaussian income process into a model of consumption/savings and show that tail income risk increases the degree of partial insurance to permanent shocks due to stronger precautionary motives. \citet{Busch_Ludwig2021} estimate a similar model of self-insurance targeting income skewness and kurtosis.
-They confirm that higher-order moments generate stronger precautionary savings; they distinguish, however, between good and bad shocks and they show that the latter are in fact worse insured than the former.
-Unlike this vast quantitative literature, we do not take a stance on the insurance mechanisms available to households; this enables us to \emph{measure} the overall degree of insurance from all mechanisms together, keeping our model partially unspecified while also accounting for the higher-order income moments.
+The second branch of the literature studies specific insurance mechanisms using calibrated consumption lifecycle models.\footnote{\cite{Gourinchas_Parker2002} and \citet{Krueger_Perri2006} are early precursors in this strand.} Early works focus on self-insurance: \citet{Kaplan_Violante2010} find less insurance than BPP, while \cite{Guvenen_Smith2014}, who jointly estimate income risk and self-insurance, find more.
+Recent studies examine the insurance implications of labor supply \citep{Heathcote_Storesletten_Violante2014}, durables \citep{Madera2019_ConsumptionResponseTailShocks}, health \citep{Blundell_Borella_Commault_DeNardi2020}, and added workers \citep{WuKrueger2021_ConsumptionInsurance}.
+Except for \citet{Madera2019_ConsumptionResponseTailShocks}, these papers abstract from higher income moments due to computational reasons. \citet{DeNardi_Fella_PazPardo2019} embed a non-Gaussian income process into a consumption/savings model and show that tail risk strengthens precautionary motives and increases partial insurance.
+In a similar model, \citet{Busch_Ludwig2024} target income skewness and kurtosis, distinguishing good from bad shocks and showing the latter are worse insured. \citet{GuvenenOzkanMadera2024NonGaussianRisk} find that tail shocks are worse insured than average ones but BPP's benchmark method overstates insurance against them.
+Unlike this quantitative literature, we take no stance on specific insurance mechanisms; we measure aggregate insurance across all mechanisms while accounting for higher-order moments and keeping our model parametrically unspecified.